 Password-free secure but universal ssh access for FreeBSD

 Suppose you have a compiled binary /bin/prog that reads from standard in and writes to standard out, that is, a typical Unix filter program.
 You wish to allow anyone on the internet to process files through this program with a minimum of fuss at their end.
-In particular, they shouldn't need to do any programing, install any software or respond to prompts.
+In particular, they shouldn't need to do any programing, install any software or respond to any prompts.
 They will already have software of their own choosing that is scriptable and can shell out to the OS on their system.

 In our case the program calculates tax liability from demographic and income information, but there are many potential uses, such file format conversions, statistical processing, etc. This type of service is usually provided via a webpage, but common browsers require substantial knowledge to script, and we want our tax calculator to be callable from within the users favorite statistical analysis program.